 Residency Restrictions Challenged in Federal Court

-The Iowa law took effect on July 1, 2002, but was almost immediately challenged in federal district court by three named sex offenders who claimed the law was unconstitutional on its face.
+Three named sex offenders soon challenged the Iowa law in federal district court.
+They claimed the law was unconstitutional.
 The case was certified as a class action on behalf of other sex offenders to whom the law would apply.

-At trial, the plaintiffs presented evidence regarding the scope of the law.

-In many cities, the law would effectively limit sex offenders to small areas of residency.
-In small towns, a single school or child care center could mean that the entire town was off-limits.
+At trial, the plaintiffs presented evidence that in some cities, the law would limit sex offenders to small areas of residency.
+In small towns, a single school or child care center could mean the entire town was off-limits.

 Reversal of Federal Court Ruling